NrsSystems/docs/digital-displays/playlists-management.md

 ---
 *Jump to how to [add](playlists-management.md#add-a-playlist), [edit](playlists-management.md#edit-a-playlist), [copy](playlists-management.md#copy-a-playlist), or [delete](playlists-management.md#delete-a-playlist) a playlist.*

 Playlists allow you to choose multiple views to show in a particular order and duration on a display.
-Schedules can use playlists to show those views on one or more display on a weekly basis.
+Schedules can use playlists to show those views on one or more display on a weekly basis or for special one-time events.
 See the [Schedules section](schedules-management.md) for more information.

 > _screenshot of playlists management page_